PyPuns/PyPuns/README.md

 ## About

 PyPuns is a library that make you able to get random puns divided in various categories and languages.
 This library was made to fill the gaps left by [PyJokes][pyjokes] for non-programming puns.

-## Installation

-How to install with Pip.

-## Usage

-API references, categories/languages tables, usage examples
+I also took inspiration from their work for this repository.

 ## Contributing